How will Amazon's Bezos change The Washington Post?

 The first casualty of this shift will likely be newspapers themselves.
 Bezos remarked to a German paper last year that printed news would largely disappear in 20 years.

-Readers can already get the Post on Amazon's Kindle - as well as on Apple Inc's (AAPL.O) iPad and other devices powered by Google Inc (GOOG.O) - but a closer tie-up seems likely.
+Readers can already get the Post on Amazon's Kindle - as well as on Apple Inc's iPad and other devices powered by Google Inc - but a closer tie-up seems likely.

 "With technology being what it is, that would not be financially crippling," said Russo, adding that by moving readers off expensive printed papers, "You would have re-oriented your cost structure."